 Elizabeth manages Humanists International’s advocacy work at a number of institutions, including the UN in Geneva, New York and Paris, the Council of Europe, the OSCE and the African Commission on Human and Peoples’ Rights.

 Elizabeth is a member of the OSCE ODIHR Panel of Experts on Freedom of Religion or Belief.
 She is also a Member of the Global Steering Committee of the UN Fez Process, Vice Chair of the UN NGO Committee on Freedom of Religion or Belief (in Geneva), an International Patron for the Pink Triangle Trust and an International Advisor at the Raif Badawi Foundation.

 She has a PhD in International Political Theory from the London School of Economics, where she was a Michael Leifer Scholar.
 She has spent time as a Global Justice fellow at Yale University, served in various policy and advocacy positions in the UK and EU, and has worked as a consultant on sexual and reproductive health and rights.
 She is based in Brussels.

-Giovanni Gaetani, Growth and Development Officer
+Giovanni Gaetani, International Development Manager

 Giovanni joined Humanists International in January 2017.
-His main task is to reach new individual contacts and humanist organisations in those areas of the world where Humanists International is underrepresented, to create media and membership resources, and to work for the development of existing Member Organisations worldwide.
+His main task is to reach new individual contacts and humanist organisations in those areas of the world where Humanists International is underrepresented, to create media and membership resources, and to work for the development and training of existing Member Organisations worldwide.

 In April 2016 Giovanni obtained a PhD in Philosophy from Rome “Tor Vergata” University with a thesis entitled “If you want to be a philosopher, write novels.
 The philosophy of Albert Camus”.
 He has published more than thirty academic papers in English, French, and Italian mainly on the philosophy of Camus and Nietzsche.
 He has published also many articles on secularism, liberalism, and pluralism in different international revues and blogs.